MsCarlitos/imagen-CI/README.md

 If you already have a CodeIgniter project started:

 1. **Add your project:**
-   - Place your CodeIgniter project in a folder named `php` inside the `application` folder.
+   - Place your CodeIgniter project in a folder named `php` inside the `app` folder.

 2. **Create an empty folder:**
-   - Create an empty folder named `mysql` inside the `application` folder.
+   - Create an empty folder named `mysql` inside the `app` folder.

 3. **Add and rename the file:**
-   - From the root of the project, drag the `docker-compose-two.yml` file into the `application` folder and rename it to `docker-compose.yml`.
+   - From the root of the project, drag the `docker-compose-two.yml` file into the `app` folder and rename it to `docker-compose.yml`.

 4. **Start the development environment:**
-   - Open a terminal and navigate to the `application` folder:
+   - Open a terminal and navigate to the `app` folder:
      ```bash
-     cd application
+     cd app
      ```
    - Run the following command to start the entire development environment for CodeIgniter 3:
      ```bash